XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 ## DefaultRipple

 The DefaultRipple flag controls whether the balances in an accounting relationship [allowed to ripple](rippling.html) by default.
-Rippling is what allows customers to trade issuances, so a gateway must allow rippling on all the accounting relationships to its issuing address.
+Rippling is what allows customers to trade issued currencies, so a gateway must allow rippling on all the accounting relationships to its issuing address.

 Before asking customers to create accounting relationships to its issuing address, a gateway should enable the DefaultRipple flag on that address.
 Otherwise, the gateway must individually disable the NoRipple flag for each accounting relationship that other addresses have created.